Alkaline zinc electrolyte with optimum coating thickness Distribution

 Application range of zinc nickel electrolyte

-Zinc-nickel alkaline is always used when a shiny deposit and a uniformly thick layer are required.
+Zinc-nickel alkaline is always used when high corrosion protection and a uniformly thick coating are required.
 The nickel content of approx. 14% increases the corrosion resistance of workpieces treated with zinc-nickel alkaline fivefold and offers the highest cathodic corrosion protection.
 This is an argument in favour of zinc-nickel alkaline, especially in corrosion protection.
 The further treatment of the workpieces after galvanising with zinc-nickel electrolyte is the same as for coating with conventional zinc electrolyte.
 Another special feature is that the nickel content of approx. 14% remains almost constant over a wide current density range.

 Basic zinc electrolyte is suitable for the following metals: